 If the seller doesn’t have the certificate, you are able to double-check that it is MOT’d by visiting the government website and entering the vehicle’s registration number.

-If you have test-driven the car and are still interested in buying the vehicle then it would be worth getting a vehicle check done.
-This will help you be certain about the car’s history; its value and you can check that all the details provided to you are correct.
-You can get a comprehensive vehicle check through MyCarCheck.
+If you are interested in buying the vehicle then it would be worth purchasing a car check.
+This will help you be certain about the car’s history; its value and you can check that all the details provided are correct.